Investigating the formation channel of GW231123: Population III stars or hierarchical mergers?: Results

 \subsection{Isolated binary evolution channel for GW231123}

-We first assess the contribution of isolated binary evolution by coupling BPS prescriptions with \texttt{GAMESH}.
+We first assessed the contribution of isolated binary evolution by coupling BPS prescriptions with \texttt{GAMESH}.
 Although both codes can produce Pop~III binary BHs (BBHs) with masses compatible with GW231123, they fail to reproduce observable mergers at the inferred redshift within our cosmological volume.
-In \texttt{SEVN}, the most massive stellar progenitors ($\rm M_\star\sim240-300\,\rm M_\odot$) at $\rm Z < 10^{-6}$ form BBHs with semi-major axes exceeding $10^3\, \rm R_\odot$, preventing coalescence within a Hubble time.
-In \texttt{BSEEMP}, mergers arise only at the lowest metallicity ($\rm Z \approx 10^{-10}$), but their formation efficiency ($<1\%$) is too low to yield detectable events given the negligible star formation rate of such metal-free environments in \texttt{GAMESH} (see Fig. \ref{fig:SFvsGC_RD} and Appendix \ref{Sec:PopIII_discussion} for further details).
-Consequently, within the cosmological environment predicted by GAMESH, the isolated Pop III channel cannot account for the observed masses and redshift of GW231123. \\
+In \texttt{SEVN}, the most massive stellar progenitors ($\rm M_\star\sim240-300\,\rm M_\odot$) at $\rm Z < 10^{-6}$ form BBHs with semimajor axes exceeding $10^3\, \rm R_\odot$, preventing coalescence within a Hubble time.
+In \texttt{BSEEMP}, mergers arise only at the lowest metallicity ($\rm Z \approx 10^{-10}$; see the violet line in Fig. \ref{fig:SFvsGC_RD}), but their formation efficiency is too low ($\ll 1\%$\footnote{The formation efficiency is defined as the ratio between the number of GW231123-like candidates ($\approx 40$) and the total number of binary systems simulated in the BPS catalog for a given metallicity, i.e., $2\times 10^7$.}), and their mean merger delay timescale is too short ($\simeq 0.5$ Gyr) to yield detectable events (see the upper limit in Fig. \ref{fig:MergerRateDensity} and Appendices \ref{Sec:PopIII_discussion} and \ref{app:BSEEMP_merger_rate} for further details).